davis68/2019-02-14-illinois/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "University of Illinois"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "1030 National Center for Supercomputing Applications"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "1040 National Center for Supercomputing Applications"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "40.1149832,-88.2271851"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "Feb 7–8, 2019"  # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Feb 14–15, 2019"  # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-02-07      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-02-14      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-02-08        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-02-15        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Madicken Munck","Lindsay Clark"] # boxed, comma-separated list of instructors' names as strings
+instructor: ["Stuti Shrivastava"] # boxed, comma-separated list of instructors' names as strings
 helper: []     # boxed, comma-separated list of helpers' names
 email: ["training@cse.illinois.edu"]    # boxed, comma-separated list of contact email addresses for the host
 collaborative_notes: "http://pad.software-carpentry.org/2019-02-07-illinois"            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: "53441740685"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: "53441690535"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}